dari-ta/mgl-api/README.md

-# mgl-api
+# unofficial MGL App API

-unofficial MGL App API
+This is the API for the unofficial MGL App